-Music Editor (Post-production)
+Music editor (Post-production)

-What does a sound assistant do?
+What does a music editor do?

 Music editors are responsible for all the music in a film, TV or video production.
 The extent of their role varies considerably depending on the type of production concerned, but they have overall responsibility for the soundtrack and any music created by the composer.